-Upon graduation from college, I moved to Kansas City, Missouri where I earned my Master of Divinity degree (magna cum laude) from Midwestern Baptist Theological Seminary in their “Correlated Program.”
+Upon graduation from college, I moved to Kansas City, Missouri where I earned my Master of Divinity degree (summa cum laude) from Midwestern Baptist Theological Seminary in their “Correlated Program.”
 This was an honors program set-up for students who had majored in Religion in college; it allowed me to completely customize my graduate program to focus on Biblical Studies, Greek, and Archaeology.
 During my last year at MBTS, I was able to travel to the Holy Land and see firsthand the places I’d studied all my life.
 It was an amazing experience that I will never forget.
 Honors & Awards: Wanda J. Keetly Award (presented to one outstanding graduate); Theological Field Education Award for Excellence in Ministry under Supervision; Certificate of Appreciation for service as Student Body President.

 MARRIAGE & FAMILY: Twenty years ago, I met the love of my life on the internet (America Online).
 We were both “older” and neither of us had ever been married before, so we individually decided to try an online forum for Christian singles and found each other.
 We chatted online and then on the phone, met in person, long-distance dated, and were married all within three months.
 After struggling with infertility, we were blessed with our one and only son: the joy of our lives.

 Although we never intended to homeschool, a unique set of circumstances collided, and we brought our son home for the second grade.
 Then, one year at a time, God increased our enjoyment of and clarified our vision for home education.
 This year, we start homeschooling high school.
 Yikes!

 My husband is an I.T. systems analyst and has a great eye for photography.
 (Click here to see his latest project: Churches.)
 John is my biggest encourager, strongest supporter, and closest friend.
 He’s also the main reason I have a podcast!
 Our “little boy” is now taller than both of us with a deep voice and hairy legs!
 When did that happen?
 He loves God, reading, modding (Minecraft), acting, and playing the piano.